 Read the documents carefully.
 Understand the incentives of parties and agencies.
 Be respectful of co-counsel and the agencies.

 Mr Harkrider obtained his law degree in 1991 from the University of California, Hastings College of the Law, where he was a member of the Order of the Coif.
 He obtained his BA from the honours college at the University of Michigan in 1988, where he graduated with highest honours.
-He also went through a PhD programme at the University of Michigan (did not complete dissertation).
+He has been on the editorial board of Antitrust (ABA) from 2007 to present.